fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 date: 2021-07-10T20:41:08+10:00
 ---

-Oh hello there, I haven't seen you in a while? :)
+Oh hello there, I haven't seen you in a while! :)

 So while Python is still my main language at work, I continued to search for a new language that I would use for hobby projects.
 I've been back on Windows for several years and done more Go and a